Current and Recent Projects

 Evaluating Accelerating Academic Achievement through Standards-Aligned Expanded Learning (2015-2020)

-Dr. Grossman is leading a second, larger RCT of Higher Achievement (funded by i3) with co-PIs Dr. Leigh Linden (University of Texas) and Dr. Carla Herrera.
-This study uses data from two RCTs to examine the short and long term impacts on students’ college outcomes of participation in Higher Achievement, an academically-oriented 4-year expanded learning time program.
+Dr. Grossman is leading a second, larger RCT of Higher Achievement (funded by i3) with co-PI Dr. Carla Herrera.
+This study uses data from two RCTs to examine the short and long term impacts on students’ educational outcomes of participation in Higher Achievement, an academically-oriented 4-year expanded learning time program.
 The study consists of a new RCT of middle school students across approximately 20 sites, and a long term follow up of the sample randomized in the first RCT.